apache/www-site/content/travel/stories/interviews/rafael_weingartner.md

 **Were you a student/academic at the time of ApacheCon?**

-Yes, I was a Ph.D.
-Student in Computer Science
+Yes, I was a Ph.D. student in Computer Science

 **Where in the world are you from?**